XinghaiLiao/easyFL/README.md

 runner = flgo.init(task, fedavg, {'gpu':[0,],'log_file':True, 'num_epochs':1, 'save_checkpoint':ckpt, 'load_checkpoint':ckpt})
 runner.run()
 ```
 We save each checkpoint at `task_path/checkpoint/checkpoint_name/`.
-By specifying the name of checkpoints, the training can be recovered from them.
+By specifying the name of checkpoints, the training can be automatically recovered from them.
 ```python
 import flgo.algorithm.fedavg as fedavg
 # the two methods need to be extended when using other algorithms